YaronShapira/ForeseN/README.md

-# They call me Yaron. 👋
+# They call me Yaron 👋

 I am a positive, enthusiastic and competent Web Developer / Pyhon Programmer who loves coding and learning new stuff.\